-- "Residential Neighborhood" on Comprehensive Plan Map, Purpose of "Residential Neighborhood" Designation Policy 4.1.7.a. - B1.
-The subject area has a Comprehensive Plan Map Designation of "Residential Neighborhood".
-The designation enables development of the site consistent with the purpose of this designation as set forth in the legislatively adopted Frog Pond West Master Plan, resulting in an attractive, cohesive and connected residential neighborhood with high quality architecture and community design, transportation choices, and preserved and enhanced natural resources.
+"Residential Neighborhood" Zone Applied Consistent with Comprehensive Plan Implementation Measure 4.1.7.c.

+B2.
+The applicant requests the portion of the subject area within the Frog Pond Estates subdivision receive the zoning designation of Residential Neighborhood (RN) as required for areas with the Comprehensive Plan Map Designation of "Residential Neighborhood".
+The designation enables development of the residential portion of the site consistent with the purpose of this designation as set forth in the legislatively adopted Frog Pond West Master Plan, resulting in an attractive, cohesive and connected residential neighborhood with high quality architecture and community design, transportation choices, and preserved and enhanced natural resources.